nsmryan/itscomputersciencetime.com/inwork/2020-01-18-My-Computing-History.md

 Part of this retreat was into Software Engineering, into practice.
-I documented these libraries, wrote automated testing, included build, test, and use instructions, I used them in mulitple places.
-This can be tricky in C, especially in the subset that I use, which makes very little or no use of macros, function pointers, and dynamic memory.
+I documented these libraries, wrote automated testing, static analysis, including build, test, and use instructions, I used them in mulitple places.
+This can be tricky in C, especially in the subset that I use, which makes very little or no use of macros, function pointers, and dynamic memory, but it is possible for the problems I wanted to solve.

+I have gotten real reuse from this.
+Software in C can be used in flight and in the ground, in class B and below if developed properly, it TBD

 While this was a useful strategy for a time, C really shines when its level of